What To Plant In June

 Beets

 When prepping the soil for planting beet seeds, please don’t neglect the needs of these red beauties.
 They prefer well-drained soil, never clay like I had in Southern Utah, which is too heavy for the large roots to grow.
-If your soils are hard it may cause the beet to be tough and not be the best vegetable to cook.
+If your soils are hard, the beet may become tough and not be the best vegetable to cook.

-The temperature must be at least 40 degrees F. (4 C) to plant the seeds in order for them to germinate.
-Beets don’t like the hot weather, and actually do poorly in the high temps.
+The temperature must be at least 40 degrees F. (4 °C) to plant the seeds so they can germinate.
+Beets don’t like the hot weather and do poorly in high temperatures.

-When the soil is ready, plant the seeds 1 to 2 inches apart and cover the seeds with soil and sprinkle with water.
-In about 7 to 14 days you will start to see a few sprouts.
+When the soil is ready, plant the seeds 1 to 2 inches apart, cover them with soil, and sprinkle them with water.
+In about 7 to 14 days, you will start to see a few sprouts.

 Thin as needed to keep the roots a good size for harvesting.
-You may want to plant some beet seeds every 2-3 weeks to have a good harvest longer.
+You may want to plant some beet seeds every 2-3 weeks for an extended harvest.

-You can plant them in partial shade, but make sure the soil depth is at least 6-8 inches to produce really good roots.
+You can plant them in partial shade, but the soil depth must be at least 6-8 inches to produce really good roots.
 The beets are ready to harvest in about 8 weeks.

-When ready to dig them, gently remove the soil around each root.
-The greens can be harvested when the beets are young and the root is small.
+When ready to dig, gently remove the soil around each root.
+The greens can be harvested when the beets are young and the roots are small.

 pH Level for Beets: 6.0-7.5